clarkok/screeps-clarkok-bot/03-room-layout.md

 ## Extensions and Towers

 Now we got the access map, we can proceed with extensions and towers.

-First we will use the last point in the path to each sources, as the standing miner's location.
-We will place a container there.
-And then we will check the surrounding location to that point, if the location is free (not a road, not a terrain wall, and not marked as road in the access map), we put a link first, and then extensions.
+First we will place the extensions and links near sources.
+We use the last point in the path to each sources, as the standing miner's location, and place a container there.
+Then we will check the surrounding location to that point, if the location is free (not a road, not a terrain wall, and not marked as road in the access map), we put a link first, and extensions in the rest.

-To place the rest of extensions and towers, we will do another flood fill from the road before the storage.
-For a point, if it is a road point, unless all its surroundings has been visited, we put it as a road, otherwise we put it as an extension or tower, based on the number of placed structures and the availability in each RCL.
-And other wise if the point is not marked as road in the access map, we put a extension or tower.
+To place the rest of extensions and towers, we will do a flood fill again from the road right before the storage.
+For each point we fill, we will put a road if it is a *road point* and at least one of its surroundings has not been visited.
+Otherwise we put an extension or a tower, based on the number of placed structures and the availability in each RCL.

 ## Ramparts

-After all the structures are placed, we can finally set the ramparts up.
-The min-cut algorithm is straight forward, we run it and it give us a set of points forming a cut from the base to the exits.
+After all the structures are placed, we can finally setup the ramparts.
+The min-cut algorithm is straight forward, we run it and it will give us a set of points forming a cut from the base to the exits.
 We put ramparts on those points.
-But that's not enough, as the ranged killers are sometimes strong enough to kill our defenders even before they got to the ramparts.
+But that's not enough, as the ranged killers are sometimes strong enough to kill our defenders even before they get to the ramparts.
 We need to build roads and extra protection for those defenders.

 We will group the ramparts if they can access each other, and for each group, we will build a path with road to them, and add roads under those ramparts.
-Then we do a flood fill again from exits, to identify the points where our enemy can access.
-We will build a safe map base on it, a point is consider safe only if it is under a rampart, or it is at least 3 points far from those points where enemy can stand at.
+Then we identify the region accessible to the enemy with another floodfill from the room exits.
+We build a safe map base on it, a point is consider safe only if it is under a rampart, or it is at least 3 points far from those points where enemy can stand on.
 Finally we add ramparts for all the roads and structures if they are not at safe.
-The safe map will be serialized and saved together with the plan result, and it will be used in room defense when it comes alive.
+The safe map will be serialized and saved together with the plan result, and it will be used in room defense when the room comes alive.

 ## Bunker Design

 // TODO add an image of the bunker design

-The clarkok bot can use an experimental bunker design if the config is enabled and the room' terrain allows it to do so.
-The original decision on choosing flexible layout over bunker was made mainly because bunkers are boring, and the flexible design is cool.
-But my mind has been changed over time. :)
+The clarkok bot can use an experimental bunker design if the config is enabled and the room's terrain allows it to do so.
+The original decision on choosing flexible layout over the bunker was made mainly because bunkers are boring, and the flexible design is cool.
+But my mind was changed over time. :)

 Technically speaking, 1) the flexible design is more flexible, and it can suite more rooms than the bunker.
-2) It needs potentially less ramparts, 3) and it can have shorter paths from the spawn cluster to sources and controllers.
-It is more start up friendly.
+2) It needs potentially less ramparts, 3) and it can have shorter paths from the spawn cluster to sources and controllers, being more start up friendly.

-But, 1) except on MMO where the world is crowded and you probably don't want to fight your neighbors who is always stronger than you, there can always be good rooms to fit bunkers.
+But, 1) except on MMO where the world is crowded and you probably don't want to fight your neighbors who are always stronger, there can always be good rooms to fit bunkers.
 Besides, those weird shaped rooms themselves may not be even worth to take in the first place.
 2) Less ramparts are better for building, but in practice they can be farer from the base, making the towers less effective or harder to refill.
 While for bunkers the main base is small enough, so every position around the base are guaranteed to be covered by at least one tower's strongest range, and the towers are really close to the storage.
 3) The pathing advantage can only last till the links come into play.
 And even before the links, with proper extension layout and build order, the advance can be really small.

-4) The biggest advantage of the bunker design is the fixed and always optimized extension layout.
-To make sure the extensions won't block anything, the flexible layout is very preservative.
-We indeed won't block anything important, and in turn we are not using the best layout.
+The biggest advantage of the bunker design is the fixed and always optimized extension layout.
+To make sure the extensions won't block anything, the flexible layout is very conservative.
+We indeed won't block anything important, but in turn we are not using the best layout.
 This can leads lower refill power.

 If you look closely, the bunker design we are using is basically an improved version of the flexible one.
-The spawn cluster and the lab cluster are mostly the same, we only fixed the extensions and towers placement, and change how we place our ramparts.
+The spawn cluster and the lab cluster are almost identical, we only fixed the extensions and towers placement, and change how we place our ramparts.
 But due to this change, we now can refill our extensions super fast.